 Illustration: Head Related Transfer Function (HRTF)

 The perception of the direction a sound comes from varies depending on frequencies in that sound.
 Our brains determine the direction low frequencies come from simply by comparing the time difference between its arrival in each ear – a very crude measurement.
 When it comes to midrange frequencies, the brain also interprets their volume at each ear – it will be louder on one side or the other.

 In fact, it is for higher frequencies above 5 or 6 kHz that our brain interprets the most directional information, and it generally works this out from the interaction of these sounds with our pinnae.
 It’s for this reason that professional esports players tend to EQ lower frequencies down in level and higher frequencies up – it improves their perception of where sounds are coming from.

-EPOS Surround powers all our wireless headsets and the GSX 300 external sound card / amplifier by means of the EPOS Gaming Suite – our custom audio software solution that runs on your PC.
+EPOS Surround powers all our wireless gaming headsets (H3PRO Hybrid, H3 Hybrid, GSP 370 and 670) and the GSX 300 external sound card / amplifier by means of the EPOS Gaming Suite – our custom audio software solution that runs on your PC.
 The same technology is also used in our GSX 1000 and GSX 1200 Pro external sound cards.
-This means that you can bring the benefit of EPOS Surround Sound to any wired stereo headset just by using any of our three external amplifiers.
+This means that you can bring the benefit of EPOS Surround to any wired stereo headset just by using any of our three external amplifiers.

 It has taken us the better part of a decade to perfect EPOS Surround in pursuit of the deepest immersion.
 Our binaural technology allows us to generate a sound experience capable of genuinely serving a gamer’s moment-to-moment needs, regardless of the game or genre.